 The Real Selling Process in the Tri-Cities

-Selling successfully is not about chasing the highest possible price.
+The Selling Process in the Tri-Cities is not about chasing the highest possible price.
 It is about positioning, preparation, timing, and negotiation.
 Sellers face strategic decisions long before a home ever hits the market, and those choices affect both final price and stress level.
 Many common mistakes are avoidable with the right expectations.

 Costs, Compensation, and Tradeoffs